 When you’re expanding your brand abroad, email marketing can be a great way to connect with new audiences.
 But it’s not without challenges.
 In this post, we’ll take a look at some of the main aspects of a global email marketing campaign that you’ll need to have in mind to make it a success.

 Global Email Marketing: It Always Begins with a Good List

 Email marketing is permission marketing.
 It’s a direct way to offer value to those who’ve already shown interest in what you have to offer and want to know more.
-You might send out educational resources, or discounts and special offers.
+You might send out educational resources, discounts, and special offers as part of your direct mail ideas.
 But, the great thing is that you know it’s something that your audience asked to receive and will be grateful for.

 But effective email marketing is impossible if your messages are sent to your subscribers’ spam folder.
 Or even worse, if they’re blocked by their email services provider.

 When disembarking in a new locale, some try to stuff their marketing & sales funnel by buying email lists.
-This isn’t just an ethically questionable practice that might infringe local regulation, but it’s also a one-way ticket to a blacklist – and all your subscribers’ spam folder.
+This isn’t just an ethically questionable practice that might infringe local regulation, but it’s also a one-way ticket to a blacklist – effective email marketing is impossible if your messages are sent to your subscribers’ email spam folder.

 Good lists are the heart of email marketing, and you want to make sure that your content is being received by those who want it.
 Garner emails by offering value.
 Keep a clean, high-quality list.
 Give your users the option to unsubscribe, and make sure you periodically remove invalid addresses or subscribers that never even opened your emails.

 How can you target your email campaigns so they’re delivered to the right subscribers?